-CSY220 - Secure Wireless Networks 3.0 Semester Credits Delivered Online
+CSY220 - Secure Wireless Networks 3.0 Semester Credits Delivered Online will learn how to effectively manage project scope, time, cost, quality, and risk for IT projects

 Secure Wireless Networks provides an introduction to wireless data communications.
 Students will learn the fundamentals of wireless communication, including protocols, transmissions, and standards that make the communication possible and secure.
 Technologies for wireless network capabilities will also be discussed.